morrislaptop/looped/docs/database.md

     DB::statement('drop table users');

-<a name="listening-for-query-events"></a>
 ### Listening For Query Events

 If you would like to receive each SQL query executed by your application, you may use the `listen` method.
 This method is useful for logging queries or debugging.
-You may register your query listener in a [service provider](/docs/{{version}}/providers):
+You may register your query listener in a [service provider](/providers):

     <?php